 When you show an author description or bio at the end of your blog posts, you:

-- Build credibility, authority and influence: by providing some background info—such as who you are and what you do—you raise the status of your content, helping with your organic content marketing by increasing shares and opt-ins.
+- Build credibility, authority and influence—by providing some background info in a bio, you raise the status of your content, helping to attract new audiences, increase shares, and generate more leads.

-Of course, entering an author description each and every time you create a post is inefficient, cumbersome, and difficult when changes to that description are required.
+Of course, you don't want to enter an author description each and every time you create a post.
+That would be inefficient, cumbersome, and difficult (particularly when your bio needs updating!).

-Instead you need a single place to enter and/or edit it for each author, immediately updating it for all of that author’s posts.
+Instead you need a single point of reference,, a single place to enter/edit it for each author.

-First, some WordPress themes have it built in.
-I’ll start by showing you how to find out whether your theme is one of them.
+- First, some WordPress themes have it built in (you'll find out whether your theme is one of them!).

-Second, you can use a suitable WordPress plugin.
-In the second section of this post, I review three of the most popular plugins available—and show you where to go to find alternatives.
+- Second, you can use a suitable WordPress plugin.
+So, in the second section of this post, you'll find a review of three of the most popular such plugins available (as well as where to go to find alternatives).

 Get the cheatsheet you need to show the author description on WordPress: